5 Critical Keys to Kill Cellulite

 From “toxic fat pockets caught in the skin” to “bands of fiber pulling down on the skin” and many odd things in between…

 The truth is: most people really don’t know what “cellulite” actually is, or, what causes this odd appearance of the lower body trouble zones…

 This is no surprise as there actually is no such thing as ‘cellulite’… So how do we get rid of something which doesn’t exist?

 The word, “cellulite”, was cleverly made-up several decades ago, in a European beauty-spa, to DESCRIBE the bumpy, shadowy and dimpled appearance of skin in the lower body trouble zones of the female body. (butt, hips, thighs, belly, midriff, legs, etc…)

 The beauty spas then started cashing-in and profiting big-time by marketing “beauty” services and products to get rid of “cellulite”.
-And if you’re like most women who’ve been challenged by this issue, then you probably already know all of those passive and superficial treatments do not get rid of the dented shadows and mushy dimples on your buns, legs and thighs.
+And if you’re like most women who’ve been challenged by this issue, then you probably already know all of those passive and superficial treatments do not get rid of the dented shadows and mushy dimples on your buns, legs, belly and thighs.

 In order to make your lower-body smooth, tight and attractive, there are 5 steps to follow:

 Key #1: You cannot get rid of the mushy dimples and saggy shadows by rubbing an odd gel, weird lotion or goopy cream on your trouble zones and problem spots.